shivangjhalani/airport-sim/functions.md

   > Ask customer for no. of luggages and each luggage's weight, check conditions.
 - answer-to-questions `securityCheckinEnquiry` (void)
   > Ask stuff like name, where going, is there anything in your pockets? (frisking emulation)
+- bool `getAskedEmergencySeat` (void)
+  > Say yes or no if willing to perform emergency actions if you are on emergency seat

 ### Staff
 - bool `luggageSecurityScan` (customer-luggage-info)